Category: Former

 Nicole Berland

-Nicole Berland (she/they) is a Doctoral Candidate and Teaching Fellow in the Department of English and Comparative Literature at Chapel Hill, where she is currently completing a dissertation on narrative seriality in contemporary science fiction television.
+Nicole Berland (she/they) graduated from the Department of English and Comparative Literature at Chapel Hill in 2023, where she completed a dissertation on narrative seriality in contemporary science fiction television.
 She is especially passionate about her teaching, for which she has earned four university teaching awards and two external grants.
-Her auxiliary interests in social justice, music, visual art, and Spanish language learning keep her busy with … Read more
+Her auxiliary interests in social justice, music, visual art, and Spanish language learning keep her busy with a number of local, national, and inter … Read more

 Susan Harbage Page